Job interview nerves? Hypnotherapy could help you get that job!

 - Go to bed at a decent time the night before the interview.
 A tired brain won’t answer anything well.
 Cramming, as if for an exam, doesn’t do any good either.

 - Eat a decent breakfast.
-You may not feel like eating but your brain consumes a third of the glucose your food provides. it’s incredibly hungry and a glucose-deprived brain is no use to anybody.
+You may not feel like eating but your brain consumes a third of the glucose your food provides.
+It’s incredibly hungry and a glucose-deprived brain is no use to anybody.

 - Don’t overdose on caffeine in the morning before.
 Caffeine in moderation can give us an edge but in excess it simply makes us jittery.
+Caffeine is very much like adrenaline in its effects upon the body.
+You have enough adrenaline already.

 - Master the following breathing technique: push out your stomach to the count of three.
 This will cause you to inhale.
 Hold that breath to the count of three.
 Exhale slowly to the count of six.
 Repeat the cycle.
 Learn this and use it whilst waiting to be called for your interview.
 It’s calming and grounding.